Man taken into custody after driving impaired onto Pompano Beach golf course, attacking golfer

-Broward Sheriff’s Office deputies and fire rescue crews responded to the Palm Aire Country Club – Palms Course, located at 2600 N Palm Aire Dr., Thursday afternoon.
+Broward Sheriff’s Office and Broward Sheriff Fire Rescue units responded to the Palm Aire Country Club – Palms Course, located at 2600 N Palm Aire Dr., Thursday afternoon.

 The man did not stop after several tries to stop him.